A hyperbolic framework for shear sound beams in nonlinear solids: Problem statement

 We note that the equations of motion have a structure similar to Lagrangian elastodynamics.
-Indeed, the full system of nonlinear elasticity reads as a conservative first-order system \cite{lee13, berjamin19}, where the conserved variables $\mathbf{p}$ are the displacement gradients and the velocities.
-In the present directional wave beam model, a non-conservative system is naturally obtained from the scaling procedure.
-Specific theoretical and numerical difficulties arise with such quasi-linear systems of conservation laws, due to the presence of the non-conservative products $\mathbf{A}(\mathbf{p})\, \mathbf{p}_{,1}$ and $\mathbf{B}(\mathbf{p})\, \mathbf{p}_{,2}$.
+Indeed, the full system of nonlinear elasticity reads as a conservative first-order system \cite{lee13}, where the conserved variables $\mathbf{p}$ are the displacement gradients and the velocities.
+Nevertheless, the number of state variables is smaller than in the case of two-dimensional elastodynamics \cite{berjamin19} due to assumed deformation and symmetries.
+An additional remarkable feature is the \emph{one-way} nature of the wave propagation, which results from the scaling procedure.
+In the present directional wave beam model, a non-conservative system is naturally obtained.
+Specific theoretical and numerical difficulties arise with such quasi-linear systems of partial differential equations, due to the presence of the non-conservative products $\mathbf{A}(\mathbf{p})\, \mathbf{p}_{,1}$ and $\mathbf{B}(\mathbf{p})\, \mathbf{p}_{,2}$.
 A dedicated numerical method is presented in the next section.